Lcd Of 9 And 7

 9-Segment Displays: Expanding the Capabilities

 The 9-segment display builds upon the 7-segment design by adding two additional segments.
-These extra segments, typically placed horizontally at the top and bottom, enhance the display's ability to represent a wider range of characters and symbols.
+Worth adding: these extra segments, typically placed horizontally at the top and bottom, enhance the display's ability to represent a wider range of characters and symbols.
 This addition significantly improves the display's capacity to represent letters and some common symbols clearly.

 How 9-Segment Displays Work:

 Similar to 7-segment displays, each of the nine segments is individually controlled.
 The added segments provide flexibility in creating more complex shapes.
-The additional segments are often labeled 'h' and 'i', extending the alphabetical labeling.
+Day to day, the additional segments are often labeled 'h' and 'i', extending the alphabetical labeling.
 This allows for more accurate representations of letters compared to the compromises required with 7-segment displays.

 Applications of 9-Segment Displays: